facebook/react-native-website/website/versioned_docs/version-0.72/the-new-architecture/landing-page.md

 Our guidance is as follows

 - For most production apps, we do _not_ recommend enabling the New Architecture today.
-Waiting for the official will offer the best experience.
+Waiting for the official release will offer the best experience.
 - If you maintain a React Native library, we recommend enabling it and verifying your use cases are covered.
 You can find the [instructions here](https://github.com/reactwg/react-native-new-architecture#guides).

 ### Enable the New Architecture